Acaxee Rebellion: Rebellion

 An Indian leader named Perico initiated the rebellion in late 1601.
 Using a mixture of Spanish and Indian religious practices, he promised his followers that the Spanish could be exterminated.
 The rebellion "was characterized by messianic leadership and promises of millennial redemption during a period of violent disruption and catastrophic demographic decline due to disease."
 The rebellion aimed "to restore pre-Columbian social and religious elements that had been destroyed by the Spanish conquest."

 Indian attacks over the first few weeks killed about 50 Spaniards.
 The Acaxee burned Spanish mining camps and buildings, including 40 churches, and besieged 40 Spanish in a church at San Andres.
 The siege was raised when reinforcements arrived from Durango.
 The priest Santarén led a peace delegation but several members of his group were killed as were members of another delegation led by a bishop.

 The Acaxee took up strong positions in the mountains and shut down most silver mining and other economic activities in their homeland for nearly two years.
 In 1603, the Spaniards gathered an army of encomenderos and Indian allies and suppressed the Acaxee, executing Perico and 48 of their leaders and selling others into slavery.

-In the aftermath of the war the Jesuits assumed even greater influence, consolidating the Acaxee into a few settlements, appointing their leaders, and attempting to educate Indian children.
+In the aftermath of the war the Jesuits assumed even greater influence, consolidating the Acaxee into a few settlements, appointing their leaders, and attempting to educate Indian children and remove them from the influence of their parents, attempting to stamp out Acaxee culture.
 In 1607, a smallpox epidemic combined with the simultaneous appearance of Halley's Comet, a portent of disaster, seems to have erased most remaining traces of the Acaxee independence movement, although a few joined the Tepehuán Revolt in 1616.